KiptoonKipkurui/open-research-assistant/readme.md

 * Calculation and storage of Vector embeddings of PDF documents.
 * Configurable Text Chunking according to an LLMS token length
 * Document queries response with source documents in under 2.5 minutes.
-* Support for LLMS with 3B or 7B parameters.
+* Support for Llama LLMS with 3B or 7B parameters.

 ## Installation Instructions
 ### Prerequisites